 As not all taxpayers have the same income or source of income, the Government has designed different types of ITR forms.

 One such is the ITR-1 form or ITR Sahaj form.
 It is one of the simplest and most widely used ITR forms.
-This blog will clear everything about ITR-1: ITR meaning, ITR-1 is for whom, and its filing due date.
+This blog will clear everything about ITR-1, its meaning, who ITR-1 is for, and its filing due date.

 ITR-1 is for salaried employees and resident individuals (not an NRI or RNOR) who earn a total income less than or equal to INR 50 lakh.
 It is also known as the Sahaj Form.
 This form is specifically made for taxpayers who have limited and straightforward sources of income.